ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 [^qualifiers-tiebreaker]: Average score was used as the Qualifier tiebreaker.
 [^winners-bracket]: Winners bracket match
 [^losers-bracket]: Losers bracket match
-[^mappool-showcase]: Mappool showcase — schedule subject to rescheduling without prior notice, depending on preceding matches.
+[^potential-match]: Potential match — final teams will depend on the outcome of preceding losers bracket matches